chauff/cse1500-web-transcripts/_lectures/css.md

 ## :bangbang: Data attributes

+Let's return to the topic of storing data within CSS files.
+There are several issues when doing so:

 - Data is distributed across HTML and CSS files.
 - CSS is conventionally not used to store data.